Lorenzo G. Vidino: UAE links

-According to the news magazine Profil, Vidino supplied rumors, company names, investigation documents, and lists of names of suspected members of the Muslim Brotherhood in a total of 13 countries.

 The French newspaper Mediapart has also written about the connections between Vidino and the UAE.
 It has mentioned that Vidino appears as an expert on the website of the Emirati think tank Trends Research.
-According to the Austrian magazine Profil, Vidino also sits on the Abu Dhabi-based think tank Hedayah, which is mainly chaired by representatives of the ruling family.
+Vidino also sits on the Abu Dhabi-based think tank Hedayah, which is mainly chaired by representatives of the ruling family.

 Der Spiegel published an investigation in July 2023, stating that Alp Services benefited from the fact that Vidino was able to establish contacts with quality media.
-Information received by Alp Services from Vidino was subsequently forwarded to the UAE intelligence services.
+Information was subsequently forwarded to the UAE intelligence services.
 These lists included Nawaf Salam, German local politicians, and members of the Central Council of Muslims in Germany.
 Internal Alp Services documents also include correspondence with Christoph de Vries, a member of the German Bundestag.
 In response to a question from Der Spiegel, de Vries explained that he had been deceived about the true identity of Alp Services.

-Under the leadership of the EIC, more than 13 media outlets from 13 countries have now published research on Vidino on this subject, under the name "Abu Dhabi Secrets".
+Under the leadership of the EIC, media outlets from 13 countries have now published research on Vidino on this subject, under the name "Abu Dhabi Secrets".
 These include Radio Télévision Suisse, Le Soir, and NRC Handelsblad.

-A result of this reporting has been that two scholars, Hilary Matfess and Cynthia Millier-Idriss (professor of sociology at American University), have distanced themselves from Vidino.
+Cynthia Millier-Idriss (professor of sociology at American University), distanced from Vidino.
 Beatrice de Graaf, a professor at Utrecht University, followed in July 2023.